Only 284 days to go!

 What to See in Sicily

-If you’re already taking the time to come on this trip, it would be a bit of a crime (the good kind) not to enjoy Sicily beyond our wedding.
-This island has everything: ancient ruins, postcard beaches, loud markets, a lot of good wine and even better food.
+If you’re already taking the time to come on this trip, it would be a bit of a crime not to enjoy Sicily beyond our wedding.
+This island has it all: ancient ruins, an active volcano, picture-perfect beaches, bustling markets, excellent wine and even better food.

 Here are a few highlights worth fitting into your trip: